Skip to content

 Change password

-• Enter current password, new password, and confirm new password, then click Change Password to change the password on the current device or click Create Password Change File to create a password-change file that can be used on other devices.
+• Click Change Password to update the current device, or Create Password Change File to create a file for deployment to other devices

 Create Intune Package

-• Specify a Package Name and Version which will be shown in the Intune portal for Win32 Packages.
+• Package Name and Version (displayed in Intune portal)

 Preferences

-• Output Location: specify the folder path for saving generated INI files
+• Output Location: folder for saving generated INI files

-• Save Preferences: the preferences are saved to a .json file in %ProgramData%\Lenovo\ThinkBiosConfig folder
+• Save Preferences: settings saved to .json in %ProgramData%\Lenovo\ThinkBiosConfig

 Password Prompt